paulwarren/nzde/dict/M/README.md

 >  The pile-driving is performed with a nicety, that admits of no rest to the "monkey". <i>(Nov 1, 1879,Auckland Weekly News,8</i>)

 >  <b>TRASK</b> I was exhorted to "lend a pound".
 This meant pulling on one of the ropes that elevated the 'monkey'.. preparatory to letting it descend on the pipes. <i>(1976,Elizabeth of Lavington,90</i>)

-## Monkey

- <i>n.</i> short for Brass Monkey Rally

->  Seven [motorcyclists] have been to previous monkeys and five are newbies...
-For Bryan Wyness - a pilot who's ridden 12 monkeys - it's adventure...
-"The monkey runs the delicate balance between freedom and lunacy," he says. <i>(Aug 20, 2002,Dominion Post,D3</i>)